We do not operate an out of hours service for noise complaints.

 - Weekdays: 7.30am to 6pm

-If you wish to work outside these hours on a construction site you will need to liaise with the Environmental Health department.
+If you wish to work outside these hours on a construction site you, please contact firstname.lastname@example.org

-If you are concerned about on-going noise from a neighbour's home, or local business/factory, or noise from vehicles and equipment in the street, MVDC would advise that where possible you approach those making a noise in the first instance.
+If you are concerned about on-going noise, we advise that where possible you approach those making a noise in the first instance.
 Often they will be unaware that they are disturbing you.

-If the noise persists after you have spoken to the source you can report it to us below.
+If the noise persists after you have spoken to the source you can report it.

 You may be required to fill in log sheets for evidence, recording how the noise is affecting you.